kinoute/Hack-Z370-HD3P-i5-8400/README.md

 ## My EFI

 if you use my EFI folder & BIOS Settings, there are two things you need to do.
 First, you need to generate by yourself your serials and put them in your `config.plist`.
 You can use [macserial](https://github.com/acidanthera/macserial) to generate serials for the model you picked.
-I first chose `Macmini8,1` because my config was similar to the new Mac Mini model but I recently changed my SMBIOS to `iMac19,2` due to the black screen issue I was having while watching videos in full screen.
+I first chose `Macmini8,1` because my config was similar to the new Mac Mini model but I recently changed my SMBIOS to `iMac19,2` due to the black screen issue I was having while watching videos in full screen. (**Update:** Apparently this was a bug on macOS and it has been fixed in 10.14.6)

 Secondly, I switched from using the USB Port limit patch to a custom SSDT.
 You can find my template file and the compiled `SSDT-UIAC.aml` file in the [SSDT Folder](SSDT).
 In my case, I decided to disable every port that are considered on the "front" as I only use the USB Ports on the back of the motherboard.